gunpowder1473/CycleGan_Tensorflow/README.md

 1. Do not use `BATCH` if you do not have enough GPU memory to support a big batch, `INSTANCE` performs much better when set `batch_size` to 1.

 2. `USE_E` is a improvement.
-I found it works in style transfer for summer2winter, which is the paper's author's datasheet, see comparison in next sector.
-But have not proved on other datasheet.
+I found it works in style transfer for summer2winter, which is the paper's author's data set, see comparison in next sector.
+But have not proved on other data set.

 3. By default, every training step cost 0.3s on GTX1080Ti.

-4. Author's datasheet can be found in https://people.eecs.berkeley.edu/~taesung_park/CycleGAN/datasets/
+4. Author's data set can be found in https://people.eecs.berkeley.edu/~taesung_park/CycleGAN/datasets/

 ## Result